yyDing1/SelfMix/README.md

     --noise_ratio 0.4
 ```

-Since generating IDN a bit more complex, we provide datasets of our experiments directly [here]().
+Since generating IDN is a bit more complex, we provide datasets of our experiments directly [here]().

 ### Hyperparameters